ooni/docs/src/event-labeler/INTERVAL-CORPUS.md

 **Built.** The sampler is `GET /api/v1/labeling/interval_sample` and the post-commit reveal is `GET /api/v1/labeling/interval_reveal`, both in `oonimeasurements/routers/labeling.py`.
 The UI is `src/interval-labeler/`, served at `/tools/interval-labeler`.
-The estimator is `oonipipeline/analysis/interval_eval.py`, wired into `oonipipeline event-eval --intervals`.
-This document remains the reasoning; the two places it was changed in the building are marked below.
+The estimator is §5 of `docs/detector-evaluation.ipynb` in the pipeline repo, alongside the event replay it supplies the denominator for.
+This document remains the reasoning;
+the two places it was changed in the building are marked below.

 ## The problem

-`oonipipeline event-eval` prints "false alerts per quiet series-week", but nothing in the corpus defines a quiet series-week. `false_positive_event` (§1.2) does not fill the gap: it covers an *alleged* event that adjudication rejected, so it is curated, sourced from someone claiming something happened, and unweighted.
+The event replay prints "false alerts per quiet series-week", but nothing in the event corpus defines a quiet series-week. `false_positive_event` (§1.2) does not fill the gap: it covers an *alleged* event that adjudication rejected, so it is curated, sourced from someone claiming something happened, and unweighted.
 It is a must-not-fire regression test, not a denominator.